StefanGrimminck/ES6-T62/assignment2/paper.md

 When reading this register 3 times we verified this feature as seen below.

 We also read two registers to check if this functionality worked.
 In contrast to the Up Counter this value decreases every second.
+By executing this command we can also check if the reading from or writing to our buffer works, which it does.

 ```c
 # echo "r 40024000 2" > /sys/kernel/es6/hw && cat /sys/kernel/es6/hw